Crispy Smashed Creamer Potatoes

 The crispiness here relies on oil, and after Whole30 I’m very embracing of healthy fats.
 If you don’t like the oil, try my No Oil No Fat Crispy Potatoes instead.

-Keep in an airtight container in the fridge for up to 5 days.
-Keep in mind that they will not be as good as when they’re made fresh.
+Keep them in an airtight container in the fridge for up to 5 days.
+They won’t be as crisp as freshly made, but can still be reheated in the oven.

 I like to use an uncoated rimmed baking sheet here, as I find you get crispier results.
 You should not have issues with sticking so long as the potatoes aren’t too wet before going on the pan.